code-and-effect/effective_form_inputs/README.md

 ### Usage

-As a Rails Form Helper input:
+As a Rails form helper input:

 ```ruby
 = form_for @user do |f|